cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 1. add an employee to the EMP table
 1. list all or a single employee
 1. update an existing employee
-1. delete delete an existing employee.
+1. delete an existing employee.

+# The Application
 The application is a web application where all requests can be made from a browser.
 The application uses the Spring Boot web interface to process GET REST requests only.
 In a real world implementation of this other types of REST interfaces, such as POST, would be more appropriate.
 GET requests are used here for simplicity.